 Certain office and professional program staff (for example teachers, family advocates, and Deputy Executive Director/Executive Director) do not receive overtime pay.
 These positions will receive pay for a 40-hour work week.
 If they fail to acquire the 40 hours in a work week, the additional amount of time will be deducted from their paid time off (PTO) allotment for the year.
-See "Staff Schedule" beginning on page 32 of this handbook for calendar schedules.
+(See "Staff Schedule" for calendar schedules.)